-Program code reproduces output correctly A program code and the output generated with it have to be compatible.
-An output that was generated at a safe centre and that is to be checked for release has to be identically reproducible by the associated program code.
-If manual adjustments were made when generating an output dataset, that output will be rejected.
+Program code reproduces output correctly An output that was generated at a safe centre and that is to be checked for release has to be identically reproducible by the associated program code.
+An output will be rejected if manual adjustments were made in the generation of said output.
 The logging may not be switched off at any time, neither at the safe centre nor when using remote execution.

-Program code seamlessly documents all work steps For every output that is to be released, the associated program code has to be available for the confidentiality check.
+Program code seamlessly documents all work steps A program code and the output produced by it have to be compatible.
+For every output that is to be released, the associated program code has to be available for the confidentiality check.
 The program codes have to seamlessly document the way from the original data to the output that is to be released.
 If more than one program code is involved in generating the output then a master program code has to be employed (see criterion 2.1).
 The names of the output datasets have to have a unique relation to the program code they're based on.